 Equality Act Compliance

 Is an Equality Act (formerly DDA) compliant system required?
-If so, then our kits with wheelchair friendly bases and lower cross arms is required.
+If so, then our kits with wheelchair friendly bases and lower cross arms are required.
 The shallow post bases allow the wheels of a wheelchair to easily roll over them, and the lower cross arm acts as a tapping rail for the visually impaired.

 Cafe Barrier Layouts